citrusframework/citrus/CONTRIBUTING.md

 that all of the following criteria are met.
 This helps us to review your changes as effective as possible.

 * All requirements of the linked issue have been fulfilled
-* Automated tests for the issue have been created and passed
+* Automated tests for the acceptance criteria have been created and passed
+* Automated unit and integration tests have been created and passed
 * The documentation has been updated

  [1]: http://www.citrusframework.org/img/brand-logo.png